eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Three of the four burial-chain states have a Condorcet winner--namely $B$, the coalition's *middle* candidate.
 This turns out to be the only way a Condorcet winner can be complexly overturned: it must be the coalition's middle choice, dragging the election into a cycle that resolves in the coalition's favor.
 When the coalition's *least favorite* candidate is the genuine Condorcet winner, the coalition is provably powerless--both $C$-class starting points are themselves cycles.

-Perhaps it does not feel so cheery to be "powerless" to overturn the election when your least favorite candidate is the Condorcet winner, but perhaps from another perspective this is a comforting guarantee that if your least favorite candidate is a genuine Condorcet winner, there is nothing more you can do than to vote against them in both of their matchups.
-This is in contrast to [Ranked-Choice voting](../ditch-rcv/){:target="_blank"}, where many Kurt Wright and Sarah Palin voters, in Burlington and Alaska, respectively, could have elected their second choice over their last choice by betraying their favorite.<d-footnote>In the Burlington case, Andy Montroll was by far the most common second choice of Kurt Wright voters (Montroll was the Condorcet winner).
-Wright was a Condorcet loser, and thus incapable of winning the election (despite being the plurality winner).
-Had Wright voters instead voted for Montroll to ensure Bob Kiss (the eventual winner) was eliminated instead, then they would have achieved a preferable outcome.
-Alaska was a similar case, where the Condorcet loser Palin escaped elimination, leading to a loss in the final round.
-Had the Palin voters ranked the other Republican, Nick Begich (the Condorcet winner), first instead, the Democrat Mary Peltola would not have been elected.</d-footnote>
+Perhaps it does not feel so cheery to be "powerless" to overturn the election when your least favorite candidate is the Condorcet winner, but perhaps from another perspective this is a comforting guarantee that a fringe group cannot spoil the election against the majority's clear preference.
+This is in contrast to [Ranked-Choice voting](../ditch-rcv/){:target="_blank"}, where a Condorcet winner can sometimes be eliminated early due to vote splitting, allowing a less-preferred candidate to win.

 > **Corollary:** (One-notch bound) A coalition can never improve the outcome by two notches via a complex manipulation.
 In fact, no $f=C$ state has any deviation path to any $f=A$ state at all, monotone or otherwise.\label{one-notch}